 - Extensible Interface with Powerful full-featured API’s

-VIS’ virtual directory services increase the value of your existing Microsoft environment.
-VIS:
+VIS’ virtual directory services increase the value of your existing Microsoft environment by:

-- leverages the existing investment in Microsoft technology, extending it with increased functionality.
+– Enabling you to leverage the existing investment in Microsoft technology & extend it with increased functionality.

-- is a true LDAP virtual directory server, developed in .NET technology.
-It’s designed to seamlessly integrate with your Microsoft environment.
+– Seamlessly integrating VIS, a true LDAP virtual directory server that is developed in .NET technology, with your Microsoft environment.

-- is a scalable virtual directory platform that continues to grow with an organization’s needs.
+– Providing you with a scalable virtual directory platform that continues to grow with an organization’s needs.

-- is a proven solution for Microsoft applications such as SharePoint and MIIS/ILM
+– Being a proven solution for Microsoft applications such as SharePoint and MIIS/ILM

 – The VIS Schema Manager™ eliminates the need to extend the Active Directory schema for third party LDAP applications.

 – VIS allows you to rapidly deploy applications to users existing in multiple Active Directory Forests without any forest trusts.

 – VIS simplifies your identity management deployment by accessing data at its source directly.